pp10780/Cipher_machine_simulator/README.md

 - `server/`: Contains the source code, object files, and executable for the server.
 This includes the main server code as well as additional modules for handling connections and a container list.
 - `crypto/`: Contains the source code, object file, and header for the OpenSSL encryption and decryption functions.

-The root directory also contains a `Makefile` for building the project, a `run.sh` script for compiling and running the server and client, and a `.vscode/` directory with configuration files for Visual Studio Code.
+The root directory also contains a `Makefile` for building the project.

 ## Building the Project